Summarization

 During the map stage, each chunk is typically processed by generating a summary.

+While the standard approach involves summarizing the content of each chunk, an alternative method is to extract key information instead.
 Since the reduce stage ultimately combines the outputs into a final summary, both approaches can be effective with minimal impact on the final result.

 The choice between summarization and key information extraction during the map stage can be adjusted based on the specific goals and requirements of the task.